Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Computational limits and polynomial-time algorithms

 \begin{rmk}[Sufficiently smooth tensors] When the generative function is infinitely smooth ($\alpha =\infty$) with Lipschitz monotonic score $(\beta=1)$, our estimation error~\eqref{eq:rateBC} becomes

 under the choice of degree and block number

 Now, we compare the rate~\eqref{eq:infinite} with the classical low-rank estimation~\citep{wang2018learning,zhang2018tensor,kolda2009tensor}.
 The low-rank tensor model with a constant rank is known to have MSE rate $\tO(d^{-(m-1)})$~\citep{wang2018learning}.
-Our infinitely smooth tensor model achieves the nearly same rate up to the negligible log term.
-Compared to low-rank models, we utilize a different measure of \emph{model complexity}.
-When the underlying signal is precisely low-rank, then rank might be a reasonable measure for model complexity.
-However, if the underlying signal is high rank but has certain shape structure, then our nonparametric approach may better capture the intrinsic model complexity. \end{rmk}
+Our infinitely smooth tensor model achieves the same rate up to the negligible log term. \end{rmk}

-\begin{rmk}[Comparison with least-squares estimation] The three terms in the estimation bound~\eqref{eq:BC} correspond to approximation error (Lemma~\ref{lem:approx}), nonparametric error (Theorem~\ref{thm:LSE}), and permutation error (Lemma~\ref{lem:permute}), respectively.
-We find that the Borda count estimator achieves the same minimax-optimal rate as the least-squares estimator for sufficiently smooth tensors under Lipschitz score condition $\beta =1$.
-The least-squares estimator requires a combinatoric search with exponential-time complexity.
-By contrast, the Borda count estimator is polynomial-time solvable.
-Therefore, Borda count algorithm enjoys both statistical accuracy and computational efficiency. \end{rmk}

 \paragraph{Hyperparameter tuning.} Our algorithm has two tuning parameters $(k,\ell)$.
 The theoretically optimal choices of $(k,\ell)$ are given in Theorems~\ref{thm:LSE} and~\ref{thm:BC}.
 In practice, since model configuration is unknown, we search $(k,\ell)$ via cross-validation.
 Based on our theorems, a polynomial of degree $\ell^*=(m-2)(m+1)/2$ is sufficient for accurate recovery of order-$m$ tensors, whereas higher degree brings no further benefit.
 The practical impacts of hyperparameter tuning are investigated in Section~\ref{sec:sim}.